- West Virginia Birds of Prey Programs

-We can also present a "static" display (pictured above) in which we have handlers with perched birds and informational materials ready to engage participants as they come to our display.
+We can also present a "static" display (pictured above) in which we have handlers with perched Raptor Ambassadors and informational materials ready to engage participants as they come to our display.
 This format is good for gatherings where participants move from booth to booth, such as at a festival.

 or phone (304) 466-4683.